Regularized dynamical parametric approximation: Time discretization by the regularized parametric Euler method

-The bound in Proposition~\ref{prop:glob-err-euler} is partly {\it a priori} (in its dependence on $\ell$, $c_1$ and $c_2$) and partly {\it a posteriori} (in its dependence on the defect sizes $\delta_j$).
-In terms of the method-independent defect sizes $\bar\delta_\rho(t)$ $\rho$-near to the exact solution as defined in \eqref{delta-rho}, we have the following discrete analogue of Proposition~\ref{prop:delta-star}.
+The bound in Theorem~\ref{prop:glob-err-euler} is partly {\it a priori} (in its dependence on $\ell$, $c_1$ and $c_2$) and partly {\it a posteriori} (in its dependence on the defect sizes $\delta_j$).
+In terms of the method-independent -- and in this sense {\it a priori} -- defect sizes $\bar\delta_\rho(t)$ $\rho$-near to the exact solution as defined in \eqref{delta-rho}, we have the following discrete analogue of Proposition~\ref{prop:delta-star}.